 With guided tours and exquisite architecture designed by William Strickland, The Tennessee State Capitol is not to be missed when you’re exploring Downtown Nashville.
 On sight, you’ll find statues honoring Sam Davis, Sgt.
 Alvin York, and Presidents Andrew Jackson and Andrew Johnson.
-On the capitol grounds, you’ll also be able to visit the tombstones of President James K. Polk and his wife.
+On the capitol grounds, you’ll also be able to visit the tombstones of President James K Polk and his wife.

 Johnny Cash Museum

-The Listening Room Café
+The Listening Room Cafe

-Recently reopened in 2012, The Listening Room Café is the local downtown Nashville venue to hear Nashville artists perform.
-As a bar and café, The Listening Room serves tasty food like ‘Lemon Rosemary Fried Catfish’ with a garnish of apple and waldorf slaw and the ‘Blues Burger’ with blue cheese crumbles, bacon, veggies, and their signature ‘sweet + spicy pickles’ on a brioche bun.
-They also serve fancy cocktails like ‘So Hot Right Now’ with Maker’s 46 Kentucky Bourbon, raw sugar bitters, and citrus peels served hot and ‘The Seedling’ with Corsair Gin, cucumber, lime, jalapeno, cilantro, and black pepper.
-Events at this venue include the Song Suffragettes every Monday night, where female artists and bands get to perform, as well as The Movement every Tuesday that draws some of the best musicians and singers around Nashville to their stage.
+The Listening Room Cafe is the local Downtown venue to hear Nashville artists perform.
+It serves tasty food such as Lemon Rosemary Fried Catfish with a garnish of apple and Waldorf slaw, and the Blues burger with blue cheese crumbles, bacon and veggies; and the signature sweet + spicy pickles on a brioche bun.
+They also serve fancy cocktails such as So Hot Right Now with Maker’s 46 Kentucky bourbon, raw sugar bitters and citrus peels served hot; and the Seedling with Corsair gin, cucumber, lime, jalapeno, cilantro and black pepper.
+Events at this venue include the Song Suffragettes every Monday night, where female artists and bands get to perform, as well as the Movement every Tuesday, which draws the best musicians and singers around Nashville to their stage.

 Frist Center for the Visual Arts

-With fantastic exhibits like ‘Michelangelo: Sacred and Profane, Masterpiece Drawings from the Casa Buonarroti’, ‘Phantom Bodies: The Human Aura in Art’, and ‘Shinique Smith: Wonder and Rainbows’, there’s always something to catch the eye and imagination at the Frist Center for the Visual Arts.
-As a nonprofit art-exhibition center, the center uses its nearly 24,000 square feet of gallery space to present the finest visual local, state, and regional art as well as national and international art exhibitions.
+With fantastic exhibits including Michelangelo: Sacred and Profane, Masterpiece Drawings from the Casa Buonarroti, Phantom Bodies: The Human Aura in Art and Shinique Smith: Wonder and Rainbows, there’s always something to catch the eye and imagination at the Frist Center for the Visual Arts.
+As a non-profit art-exhibition center, this 2,000sqm (24,000sqft) gallery space presents the finest visual local, state and regional art, as well as national and international art exhibitions.

 Carl Van Vechten Gallery

 Located in a 19th-century Victorian building on the campus of Fisk University, the gallery was established in 1949 when American painter Georgia O’Keeffe donated the collection of works that now makes up Alfred Stieglitz Collection, a permanent exhibit of the gallery.
-Paul Cézanne, Pablo Picasso, and Elizabeth Catlett are just a few artists represented in the permanent collection of the Carl Van Vechten Gallery.
-Current exhibitions include ‘American Art, 1940-2000’.
+Paul Cézanne, Pablo Picasso and Elizabeth Catlett are just a few artists represented in the permanent collection of the Carl Van Vechten Gallery.
+Current exhibitions include American Art, 1940-2000.

 Nashville Farmers’ Market